 # title of the spoke (will be displayed on the hub)

-In the begining two common functions for translations are defined, but with the unusual definition for the _ function.
+title = N_("_HELLO WORLD")_ function.
 This is caused by the fact that our addon is not meant to have translations.
 Then we can again see the usage of the __all__ variable to export only the spoke class followed by the first lines of its definition including the definitions of attributes mentioned above.
 Their values are referencing the widgets defined in the org_fedora_hello_world/gui/spokes/hello.glade file included in the Hello world addon's sources (if you want to open the file, see the begining of the Section 7, “Deploying and testing an Anaconda addon” that lists the packages that are needed).
 Only two of the attributes deserve a further comment.
 The first one is the category attribute the value of which is the HelloWorldCategory class imported from the org_fedora_hello_world.categories module.
 We will get to the HelloWorldCategory definition later, but for now note what was mentioned in the comment just before the import:

 Important

-The second attribute that deserves a comment is the title attribute whose definition contains two underscores.
+title attribute whose definition contains two underscores.
 The former one is part of the N_ function name that marks the string for translation, but returns the non-translated version of the string (translation is done later).
 The latter one is part of the title itself and makes the spoke reachable from the hub with the Alt+H keyboard shortcut.

-What usually follows the header of the class definition and the class attributes definitions is the constructor that initializes an instance of the class.
-In case of the Anaconda installer's GUI objects there are two methods initializing a new instance — common Python's __init__ method and the initialize method.
+__init__ method and the initialize method.
 The reason for two such functions is that the GUI objects may be created in memory at one time and fully initialized (which can take a longer time) at a different time.
 Thus the __init__ method should only call the parent's __init__ method and e.g. initialize non-GUI attributes.
 On the other hand the initialize method that is called when the installer's graphical user interface initializes should finish the full initialization of the spoke.
 This is how these two methods look in our case (note the number and description of the arguments passed to the __init__ method):

 def __init__(self, data, storage, payload, instclass):